A product launch checklist unlike any other: this is what you need to do to make your website ready for the upcoming traffic.

 3. Have a lightweight version of your website

-Another important factor to have in mind before the launch is the page load time.
+Another important factor on our product release checklist is the page load time.
 Studies proved that the longer a page takes to load, the higher the bounce rate is.
 For example, 40% of internet users bounce if it takes more than 3 seconds for a page to load.
 On mobile, even 90% of users will drop off after 5 seconds.

 4. Prepare for traffic spikes during the launch

 During a successful launch your website will have to face more traffic than usual.
 To prepare for this spike in traffic and prevent your website from crashing, ensure that your site’s infrastructure has proper adjustments.

 Our developers recommend different approaches, depending on the tech stack you use.
 One of them is to set up external tools (e.g. Datadog) or use built-in metrics (e.g. AWS CloudWatch) to analyze traffic on your site and the use of your resources.

 Looking at the collected data you might want to increase the size of your instances (vertical scaling) or increase the number of instances (horizontal scaling) to satisfy the increased traffic.